Gut health – one of our favourite topics and an emerging field of science.

 Lemon balm is gentle, soothing, very calming, and can be effective for anxiety.
 It has very calming effects and can even help some people with sleep

-We really like it as a spray mist or aromatherapy in a diffuser for quick ingestion.
-We definitely suggest that you use it not only when you’re having anxiety but when you’re feeling good.
-Using it while feeling good gives you a beneficial association and can help compliment the lavender.
+We suggest that you use it not only when you’re having anxiety but when you’re feeling good.
+Using it while feeling good gives you a beneficial association and can help complement the lavender.

-You will always want to check with your doctor prior to taking any health products ***
+You will always want to check with your doctor before taking any health products ***